satur9nine/Remimu/readme.md

 ```
 Remimu doesn't have a searching API.

+If `static inline` doesn't work for your project, define the `REMIMU_FUNC_VISIBILITY` (default `static inline`) and `REMIMU_CONST_VISIBILITY` (default `static const`) visibility prefix macros before including the header.
+Remimu doesn't use mutable global or mutable static variables, so no prefix macro is needed for them.

 ## Performance

 On simple cases, Remimu's match speed is similar to PCRE2.
 Regex parsing/compilation is also much faster (around 4x to 10x), so single-shot regexes are often faster than PCRE2.